Two Employees Of Labour Deptt To Perform Hajj - UrduPoint

 Two Employees Of Labour Deptt To Perform Hajj

-Two employees of the Labour and Human Resource Department, Abdul Reham, stenographer, and Alla Ditta, senior clerk, have been nominated for Hajj

-LAHORE, (UrduPoint / Pakistan Point News - 24th Jan, 2020 ) :Two employees of the Labour and Human Resource Department, Abdul Reham, stenographer, and Alla Ditta, senior clerk, have been nominated for Hajj.
+LAHORE, (UrduPoint / Pakistan Point News - 25th Jan, 2020 ) :Two employees of the Labour and Human Resource Department including a Stenographer Abdul Reham and Senior Clerk Allah Ditta have been nominated for Hajj.

 A draw for Hajj was held on the instruction of Provincial Secretary for Labour and Human Resource Sara Aslam.

-The secretary congratulated the employees and prayed that may Allah Almighty give them courage and ease for performing their duties.
+The secretary congratulated the employees and prayed that may Allah Almighty give them courage and ease for performing Hajj.